-Let’s drive in to see how SurfShark VPN moved in the line of such practice?
+Let’s drive in to see how SurfShark VPN moved in the line of such practice.
 Who did the service audit?
 And what was concluded from the inspection?
 So, just read on.

-In the entire audit process, the VPN gave its both Chrome and Firefox browser extension with the source code to Cure53 for in-depth analysis.
+In the entire audit process, the VPN gave both Chrome and Firefox browser extensions with the source code to Cure53 for in-depth analysis.
 The report states that the foremost aim of the project was to attain an external view of how well the VPN browser extension handles the security and privacy of the users.

 Why choose Cure53?